Kakapo Chat 004: Alex Peterson of Oxygen8

 Are you typically dealing with profitable small businesses that are looking to grow or do you have a range of different clients?

 To begin with, in general, there seems to be a strong misconception that as “Business Consultants” we only fix broken businesses (which we can do and occasionally do – FYI it’s really hard work rescuing a company from failure).
 However, “typically” what we really do (and are extremely good at doing) is working with “good companies” and partnering with the business owners to make them “great companies”.
 So yes we deal with a range of clients and Oxygen8 even has some general groupings we use to classify businesses that go from: Ideal, Living, Working, though to Failing.
 Our sweet spot is moving companies from “Working” and “Living” to “Ideal”.
-However, we also know that wherever a company is at, the Business Success Programme will add value – even at the top level “Ideal” we have had some great results through adding better governance structures and helping business owners and management to more effectively work on the business.
+However, we also know that wherever a company is at, the Business Success Programme will add value – even at the top level “Ideal” we have had some great results through adding better governance structures and helping business owners and managers to more effectively work on the business.

 Partnering with a Business Consultant is often the start of a long working relationship which makes it crucial to select the right one.
 What should a business owner be looking for when meeting potential consultants?